-EU Urban Agenda (2016) encourages an integrated and coordinated approach to the EU's urban dimension, and national policies and legislation.
+EU Urban Agenda11 (2016) encourages an integrated and coordinated approach to the EU's urban dimension, and national policies and legislation.
 It builds on the principles of subsidiarity and proportionality and focuses on the three pillars of EU policy making and implementation: better regulation, better funding and better knowledge.
 The EU Urban Agenda encourages integrated urban / territorial development by targeting above and beyond sectoral policies, beyond administrative boundaries - functional urban areas, including small and medium-sized cities.
-The agenda prioritizes the following topics: air quality, housing, inclusion of migrants and refugees, urban poverty, tasks and skills in local economy, circular economy, digital development, urban mobility, climate change adaptation, energy development, sustainable use of land and nature-based solutions, innovative and responsible public procurement, safety of public spaces, culture and cultural heritage.
+The agenda prioritises the following topics: air quality, housing, inclusion of migrants and refugees, urban poverty, tasks and skills in local economy, circular economy, digital development, urban mobility, climate change adaptation, energy development, sustainable use of land and nature-based solutions, innovative and responsible public procurement, safety of public spaces, culture and cultural heritage.

-Rural Development Policy (2014) helps EU rural areas respond to the wide range of economic, environmental and social challenges of the 21st century.
+Rural Development Policy12 (2014) helps EU rural areas respond to the wide range of economic, environmental and social challenges of the 21st century.
 Often called the "second pillar" of the Common Agricultural Policy (CAP), it complements the system of direct payments to farmers and measures for managing agricultural markets.
-Member States and regions draw up rural development programs (RDP) based on the needs of their territories and address at least 4 of the 6 common EU priorities.
-The EU's rural development priorities are divided into "target areas".
-Within the national RDPs to be developed, Member States or regions set quantified targets for those areas.
-They then determine the measures and funding to achieve these goals.
-At least 30% of the funding for each RDP must go to measures relevant to the environment and climate change, and at least 6% to community led local development (CLLD).
-Rural
+Member States and regions draw up rural development programs (RDP)

-&lt;sup>8Strategic report 2019 on the implementation of the European Structural and Investment Funds
+8Strategic report 2019 on the implementation of the European Structural and Investment Funds

-&lt;sup>9 Bmi.bund.de Leipzig Charter on Sustainable Cities (2007)
+9 Bmi.bund.de Leipzig Charter on Sustainable Cities (2007)